Child Reading; Spot reading skill deficits

 Learning to read is a complex process.
 It involves a variety of neurologically based systems, plus skills that pull those systems together.

-Did you know learning to read includes figuring out the relationship between the approximate forty-four spoken sounds (phonemes) of the English language with the twenty-six letters of the alphabet, and there are over 150 spelling patterns?!
+Did you know learning to read includes figuring out the relationship between the approximately forty-four spoken sounds (phonemes) of the English language with the twenty-six letters of the alphabet, and there are over 150 spelling patterns?!

 If you would like to know the specific behaviors and reading milestones that are appropriate by age, check out these articles: